 When I recorded my own music for the first time, in Greece, without an actual plan what to do with the results, one of the musicians said: “you should make a proper album out of this.”
 I said OK.
 Somebody back home heard the album and said: “I want to write a review of it, but this means that the readers should be able to buy it.”
 I said OK.
 When I approached a distributor, they said: “you need a label.”
 I said OK, to find out later that this actually entails more than having a sticker or logo.
 So here it is: TouMilou.
 A micro record label that exists primarily to share my own music.
 Indie, for sure.

 Michiel van der Meulen

-Kairos Collective is the occasional ensemble that, to date, recorded two albums with contemporary modal compositions by Michiel van der Meulen.
+Kairos Collective is the occasional ensemble that, to date, recorded three albums with contemporary modal compositions by Michiel van der Meulen.
 Kairos, in ancient Greek mythology, is the personification of the right moment, the time to act or an opportunity to be seized, representing inspiration and enthusiasm.
-This perfectly matches the atmosphere and co-operation during both recording sessions, the results of which are genuine collaborative efforts, which carry the ideas of each contributor.
+This perfectly matches the atmosphere and co-operation during both recording sessions, the results of which are genuine collaborative efforts that carry the ideas of each contributor.